 Service-area pages: a dedicated page for every town you serve

 The fix is one substantial, genuinely useful page per priority town.
-Not thin, spun copy — real pages.
+Not thin, spun copy, but real pages.
 Each one should carry locally-shot project photos from that town, town-specific permit notes, the neighborhoods you serve, reviews from local customers, and a clear call to action.
-We took this exact approach for our pool-builder clients, and the playbook in our [local SEO guide for pool builders](/blog/local-seo-pool-builders-2026) maps almost one-to-one onto decks.
+We took this exact approach for our pool-builder and roofing clients, and the playbooks in our [local SEO guide for pool builders](/blog/local-seo-pool-builders-2026) and [local SEO guide for roofers](/blog/local-seo-for-roofers) map almost one-to-one onto decks.
 By building a dedicated page per priority city, you become eligible across your whole footprint instead of just your home town.

 On-page SEO for deck builders: title tags, schema, and project galleries